 The Body's Scaffolding

-Collagen -- a protein that binds tissues -- is often called the body’s scaffolding.
+Collagen is often called the body’s scaffolding.

 “It’s the glue that holds the body together,” says New York dermatologist Whitney Bowe, author of The Beauty of Dirty Skin: The Surprising Science of Looking and Feeling Radiant from the Inside Out.